blackgrease/Portswigger-Web-Academy-Labs/JWTs/Intermediate JWT Attacks.md

 1. With a request that contains a JWT, have the arbitray parameters / URL set.
 2. Generate a new RSA key using the JWT Editor extension.
-3. On a server you own, have page set to a key set - [e.g https://mydomain/keys.json ] May have the below format
+3. On a server you own, have the page/file set to a key set - [e.g https://mydomain/keys.json ] May have the below format

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~